 To serve - add a generous scoop of colcannon and top with the delicious sausage casserole.

-I always make ‘too much’ colcannon because it makes unbelievably good bubble & squeak the next day… topped with a nice runny fried egg.
+- We love this with the colcannon potatoes – if you’re making colcannon then make too much of it because colcannon makes unbelievably good bubble & squeak the next day… topped with a nice runny fried egg.
 TOO GOOD!

 - Try creamy mashed potatoes.

 - Go for a healthier mash and mash together sweet potatoes, carrots and swedes.

 - Try with pasta or boiled rice.

 - Eat it just as it is with a buttered bread roll.

 MORE EASY SAUSAGE RECIPES FOR YOU TO TRY